 But the plan also recommends several ways to evaluate AI and develop standards.

-It calls for establishing regulatory sandboxes and "AI Centers of Excellence" around the country to help businesses and researches test AI tools and share data with the government before they go to market.
+It calls for establishing regulatory sandboxes and "AI Centers of Excellence" around the country to help businesses and researchers test AI tools and share data with the government before they go to market.
 Development of national standards for AI systems and their effect on certain sectors, such as health care, energy and agriculture, would be led by NIST.

 To make better-quality data available, the plan recommends incentivizing researchers to release datasets by tying their cooperation to future reviews for funding proposals.
 It would require researchers with federal funding to disclose "non-proprietary, non-sensitive datasets" used by AI models during experimentation.